ericmuigai/pesapal/README.md

 Pesapal package for Laravel
 =======
 <h2>Introduction</h2>
-This is a Laravel 5.1 pesapal package.
+This is a Laravel 5.* pesapal package.
 I provided this package as to help since pesapal do not have a package for Laravel.
-Pesapal do not have a way to test this so I guess you will have to send money payments to test
+<strong>Pesapal do not have a way to test this so I guess you will have to send money
+payments to test.
+Please do ping me whenever you need something</strong>
 <h3> For <a href='https://github.com/ericmuigai/pesapal/tree/4.2'>Laravel 4.2</a>
 <h2>Installation</h2>
 add <pre>"ericmuigai/pesapal": "3.0.x-dev"</pre> to your composer.json and then <pre>composer update</pre>